Star Fox (1993 video game): Reception

-Star Fox received generally favorable reception from critics, holding a rating of 88% based on seven reviews according to review aggregator GameRankings.
+Star Fox received generally favorable reception from critics, holding a rating of 88% based on seven reviews according to review aggregator platform GameRankings.
 The game's groundbreaking use of 3D polygon graphics were universally lauded.
 Next Gen Magazine pointed out Star Fox as helping pioneer the use of 3D video game graphics.
 The game has been cited as a transitional title that successfully combined linear level design from older games with new 3D polygonal graphics.

 Entertainment Weekly wrote that "the first game to incorporate Nintendo's 'Super FX' computer chip, this pseudo-3D space shooter moves so fast that it practically qualifies as virtual reality.
-Unlike most games of this genre, though, Star Fox shows some heart behind the hardware — rarely have such powerful spacecrafts been piloted by so adorable an array of frogs, birds, and bunnies".
+Unlike most games of this genre, though, Star Fox shows some heart behind the hardware — rarely have such powerful spacecraft been piloted by so adorable an array of frogs, birds, and bunnies".

 The game was a commercial success upon release.
 It topped the Japanese Famitsu sales charts from February to March 1993, selling 325,000 units in Japan by December 1993.
 Nintendo sold more than 1.7 million units in Japan and the United States by the end of March 1993, becoming the fastest-selling video game launch in North America up until then.
 It also topped the UK sales chart in June 1993.
 It went on to sell over four million copies worldwide by 1998.